maddison-wells/recipebook/README.md

 # Update Logs

+## Tuesday 23rd April

+Worked on styling a little inbetween reading up on Azure.
+I was able to create an Azure account, the server and SQL database but having issues with permissions.
+Will timebox this tomorrow.

+I also created a functional categories page on the app, that will render out all the tags without repeats and link to any recipes containing that tag when clicked.

+## Monday 22nd April

+Started to look into deployment, researching how to deploy with Azure with a CI CD pipeline.

 ## Monday 8th April

 Went a little out of scope today to add an Ideas field to my database, after finding a recipe I wanted to use soon.
 I also researched into adding Google Authetication but having troubles getting it to work